-Public comments for Action Plan Amendment 7 (Substantial) is labeled as "A\Public Comments and Responses".
+Public comments for Action Plan Amendment 7 (Substantial) is labeled as "A\Public Comments and Responses" and is available at: https://cdbg-dr.pr.gov/en/download/action-plan-amendment-7-substantial-effective-on-november-5-2021/.
 As outlined in PRDOH Citizen Participation Plan, each new Action Plan or substantial amendment to the Action Plan is posted for public comment.
-Public comments received during public comment periods for prior versions of the Action Plan has been used to inform development of the Action Plan and its substantial amendments.
+Public comments received during public comment periods for prior versions of the Action Plan has been used to inform the development of the Action Plan and its substantial amendments.